 We tested our unhandled state classification, detection, and reaction ideas in an aircraft flight simulator.
 Perhaps the main attraction to the aircraft domain is that continuous real-time operation is essential -- an aircraft can never "stop and remain safe indefinitely" once it has left the ground.
-The fully-automated flight problem has only been solved when an aircraft is restricted to certain regions of state-space.
-The "solved" part of flight can be modeled in a
+The fully-automated flight problem has only been solved when an aircraft is restricted to certain regions of statespace.
+The "solved" part of flight can be modeled in a none will change before the state is uniquely determined.

-&lt;sup>3 Even though the RTS senses feature values in sequence, we assume none will change before the state is uniquely determined.
+&lt;sup>3 Even though the RTS senses feature values in sequence, we assume